symfony/symfony-docs/cookbook/security/login_handlers.rst

 When Should Login Handlers Be Used?
 -----------------------------------

-Symfony defines an event called ``security.interactive_login`` that lets you customize the behavior of the login process.
-The main differences between this event and the login handlers are XXXX and YYYY.
+These security handlers are closely related to the ``security.authentication.success`` and ``security.authentication.failure`` events, but Symfony also defines an event called ``security.interactive_login`` that lets you customize the behavior of the login process.

-Therefore, you should use the login handlers when XXXX and YYYY, whereas the interactive login event is better for ZZZZ.
+The success/failure handlers should be used when you need to change the login behavior on success/failure by changing the returned ``Response`` object.

+The listener hooked into ``security.interactive_login`` should be used when you need to execute some code on login success/failure but without altering the ``Response`` object being sent.
+For example, to store in a Redis cache the number of failed login attempts to protect against brute-force attacks.